silv3rr/foo-tools/README.md

 This is a modified and updated version of foo-tools by Tanesha Team:

 - modification to foo-pre; shows mp3 genre in PRE line (no module needed)
+- added modules: mod_audiosort, mod_prebw, mod_flac
 - added date/time in foo-pre.log
-- added mod_audiosort, mod_prebw
 - updated Makefiles, fixed compiler warnings
-- updates/fixes from upstream [glftpd/foo-tools](https://github.com/glftpd/foo-tools)
+- includes updates/fixes from upstream [glftpd/foo-tools](https://github.com/glftpd/foo-tools)

 For more details see [CHANGELOG](src/CHANGES).